MurrellGroup/ColabMPNN.jl/README.md

 ## Usage

 Create a model using the `mk_mpnn_model` function.
-See arguments in the [Python code](https://github.com/sokrypton/ColabDesign/blob/main/colabdesign/mpnn/model.py#L24).

 ```julia
 mpnn_model = mk_mpnn_model()
 ```

-Inputs are prepared to a model using, with the model as first argument.
-See
+In order to sample, chains from a PDB file must first be prepared.

 ```julia
 prep_inputs(mpnn_model, pdb_filename="example.pdb", chain="A")